CalcChatty/CalcChatty.github.io/index.md

 ### Prompt that produced the first draft of the first part of the story.
 >Write the first part of the story, 1.
 Write in the tone of a pioneering science fiction author, known for confident and savvy writing style that plenty of dialogue, blended slang, folk aphorism, technical jargon, clever understatement, apparent casualness, and a concentration on people rather than gadgets.
 Use a sense of realism to incorporate the great mass of necessary science fiction data without recourse to long descriptive passages and deadening explanations common to earlier science fiction.
 Use the writing technique of "indirect exposition" .

-Now you have in front of you the first few lines of an original generated story.
+Congrats!
+You now have in front of you the first few lines of an original generated story.
 The cool thing is, every time you do this, it will be a little bit different.
-Zephyr actually gave me chills on a few of the stories.
-And it goes without saying that you should try other philosophers or authors.
+Zephyr actually gave me chills a few times.
+And it goes without saying that you should try other philosophers or authors and possibly tinker with the prompts themselves.

 ### More Chatbots
 There are more chatbots available to try for free: